 As a data center provider, the ability to effectively identify and manage operational and environmental risk is fundamental to Switch's core business and its reputation.
-Physical risks related to climate change such as frequent severe weather events, rising sea levels, increased flooding, droughts, consistently higher heat levels, and disruptions to supporting infrastructure such as
+Physical risks related to climate change such as frequent severe weather events, rising sea levels, increased flooding, droughts, consistently higher heat levels and disruptions to supporting infrastructure such as electrical service due to these events, are managed using Rob Roy's patented designs and through core business processes implemented throughout the company.

 Physical Protection: Switch purpose-builds its data centers to enable full control of building design and construction and highly advanced protections against severe weather events.
-Switch does not use or permit any equipment to penetrate the repairable/replaceable dual roof system and locations are outside a 100-year flood plain.
+Switch does not use or permit any equipment to penetrate the repairable / replaceable dual roof system and locations are outside a 100-year flood plain.

-Switch maintains full-power backup systems that include redundant utility feeds, full-site battery capacity, and onsite backup generation to recharge the batteries if they are needed over a long period of time
+Switch maintains full-power backup systems that include redundant utility feeds, full site battery capacity, and onsite backup generation to recharge the batteries if they are needed over a long period of time